I can’t believe that I’ve already been back from the beach for a week! Time flies when you’re a mama to three teens and new puppy!

 Last year, after having been on my health and yoga journey for about a year, I began to feel more confident in my body.
 Sure, the stretch marks are still there and I still don’t like how my belly looks when I stand sideways to the mirror, but not wearing a bikini because I felt ashamed of my body began to bother me more than anything.
 And so last year, I wore a bikini in public for the first time in about 10 years.
 And this year, I wore it more.

 While we were down in Carolina Beach, we took a day trip over to Southport.
 Since we already knew that we would be picking up Maverick, our new Goldendoodle, Miss Sunshine wanted to find him a collar.
 We found this collar at a little boutique.
-Unfortunately, somebody was a little eager to clean out my Jeep and threw away the business card that named the maker of this cute Starfish dog collar.
+Unfortunately, somebody was a little eager to clean out my Jeep.
+And they threw away the business card that named the maker of this cute Starfish dog collar.

 After I posted on Monday about our new puppy, I went to check our mail that had been delivered after week on hold.
 In it, I found this card.
 Our veterinarian’s office had made a memorial donation in honor of Kiwi.
 The back of the card tells about the mission and reads: “Around the world, people depend on their animal for income, nutrition, labor or companionship.
 For 40 years, Christian Veterinary Mission has equipped veterinarians to serve in communities that need animals the most, using their expertise to build sustainable livelihoods and express Christ’s love through veterinary medicine.”

-I also returned to the library for some more books to encourage my simplicity / minimalism / decluttering journey.
+I also returned to the library for some more books to encourage my simplicity/minimalism/decluttering journey.
 I have some on hold, but these are the two that I am currently reading.
-I started two because SoulSpace by Xorin Balbes encourages a process of going through spaces in a way that isn’t accomplished in a day.
+However, I started two because SoulSpace by Xorin Balbes encourages a process of going through spaces in a way that isn’t accomplished in a day.
 I’m also reading Simple Matters by Erin Boyle, who I discovered upon reading the book, also has the blog Reading My Tea Leaves.

 Interestingly, her intro begins about talking about how many minimalists narratives begin with too much.
 And about how hers did not.
 I found it interesting because I am beginning with too much, but I also feel like my desire comes from the roots of my childhood where there was enough, but never too much.
 A very simplistic childhood filled with imagination and days in the sunshine.